abtsousa/spaceescape/README.md

 ## License

-The source code is provided as-is, under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
+The source code is provided as-is, under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 It is thus only available for non-commercial purposes.